sunny-verma/nuage-ospdirector/Documentation/5.4.1/README.rst

         - virtual-accelerator-base

-* Updating the Undercloud codebase

-    - Apply the changes in the diff files in https://github.com/nuagenetworks/nuage-ospdirector/tree/OSPD13/tripleo-heat-templates-diff to the Undercloud codebase.
-    - The instructions to apply the patch script are in this README file: https://github.com/nuagenetworks/nuage-ospdirector/tree/OSPD13/tripleo-heat-templates-diff/README.md .
-    - For AVRS integration, get the script and files to patch the Overcloud image with the AVRS RPMs.
+* Adding Nuage Heat Templates ( `nuage-tripleo-heat-templates <../../nuage-tripleo-heat-templates>`_  )

+    - Nuage provides heat templates & environment files to configure neutron on controller and nuage-openvswitch & nuage-metadata-agent on compute nodes.

 * Updating the TripleO Heat templates (also referred to as the puppet manifests)

     - Some of the parameters in ``neutron.conf`` and ``nova.conf`` need to be configured in the Heat templates.
 The Nuage VRS and metadata agent also need to be configured.
 The values for these parameters depend on the Nuage VSP configuration.
       We use ``neutron-nuage-config.yaml`` and ``nova-nuage-config.yaml`` environment files to configure these values.
     - See the `Sample Templates`_ section for some probable values of the parameters in the ``neutron-nuage-config.yaml`` and ``nova-nuage-config.yaml`` files.
     - For AVRS integration, some of the parameters in ``fast-path.env`` needs to be configured in the Heat templates.
-We use ``avrs-environment.yaml`` environment file to configure these values.
+We use ``compute-avrs-environment.yaml`` environment file to configure these values.
-    - For AVRS integration, see the `Sample Templates`_ section for some probable values of the parameters in the ``avrs-environment.yaml`` file and we also need to create a new AVRS role similar to the upstream Compute role.
+    - For AVRS integration, see the `Sample Templates`_ section for some probable values of the parameters in the ``compute-avrs-environment.yaml`` file and we also need to create a new AVRS role similar to the upstream Compute role.
+    - For AVRS intergration, we can also create Multiple roles which we can pass different sets of configuration on those AVRS Compute Node.
+Sample enviroment file can be found `here <../../nuage-tripleo-heat-templates/environments/avrs-multirole-environment-sample.yaml>`_

 * Updating the Docker Images